 Can you identify termites by yourselves?

-In most cases, it is difficult to find termite signs but Mud tubes can be evidence of termite activity and we can find it easily.
+In most cases, it is difficult to find telltale signs.
+Mud tubes can be evidence of termite activity.

 You might find signs while vacuuming or sweeping.